 In 2014, a major foreign international airline fired three Japan-based employees after closing a call center in Osaka to reduce costs.
 The employees fought these terminations by filing an administrative complaint as well as a civil lawsuit.
 While the legal proceedings were pending, the terminated employees conducted regular public protests at Narita Airport check-in.
 They distributed flyers in both English and Japanese, calling on the airline to “obey Japanese law”.

 In 2016, Osaka’s Prefectural Labor Commission ruled the dismissal was wrongful, ordering the airline to withdraw it.
-And in 2017, Osaka’s District Court issued a civil judgement against the airline to reinstate the employees and pay them $360,000 USD in unpaid wages and bonuses.
-Both the court and the commission ruled that the airline’s argument that its lack of profitability in Japan was insufficient to support a claim for dismissal because the airline was profitable in its global operations.
+And in 2017, Osaka’s District Court issued a civil judgment against the airline to reinstate the employees and pay them $360,000 USD in unpaid wages and bonuses.
+Both the court and the commission ruled that the airline’s argument that its lack of profitability in Japan was insufficient to support a claim for getting fired in Japan because the airline was profitable in its global operations.

 More than one year before their dismissal, the employees joined a labor union where they raised allegations of multiple labor law infractions by the airline.
 The commission ruled the action by the airline to dismiss the employees, therefore, was in retaliation to these actions.

-Employers must, therefore, be incredibly careful when navigating Japan’s employee dismissal rules to avoid costly mediation proceedings or lawsuits.
-When you are planning to enter Japan through an EOR or wish to transition to a superior solution, ensure the local EOR will help you mitigate the expensive and time-consuming risk through experience versus what the book says.
+Employers must, therefore, be incredibly careful when navigating Japan’s termination of employment rules to avoid costly mediation proceedings or lawsuits.
+When you are planning to enter Japan through an international EOR service or wish to transition to a superior solution, ensure the local EOR will help you mitigate the expensive and time-consuming risk through experience versus what the book says.